Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 • Raising the legs at the knees relieves pressure on the spine, which helps with nerve compression in the back.

-• Stretching exercises and yoga relieve muscle tension and pain.
+• Stretching exercises and yoga relieve muscle tension and pain

 • Good quality sleep contributes to the body’s recovery and can speed up the resolution of symptoms.
 [17]